marijnmur/googlecloudshelltutorials/requests_and_limits.md

 ```

 will show again that the status is `OOMKilled`.
 Kubernetes does not have a
-separate status for cpu or memory limit violation.
+separate status for CPU or memory limit violation.
 If either of those limits is
 reached, the pod will get killed via the `OOMKilled` mechanism.

 ## Some nice blog posts and tutorials